Check out the latest COVID-19 assistance programs: Support for Individuals and businesses during COVID-19

 By Ron Coleman

-The Coronavirus, or COVID-19, is having an impact today that would have been almost unthinkable just a week ago.
+The Coronavirus, or COVID-19, is having an impact today that would have been almost unthinkable just a month ago.
 Conferences, trade shows and home shows have been shut down.
 Major sports leagues have suspended their seasons.
+Many non-essential businesses have also been shuttered, including restaurants, except for “take–out”.
+Some closures are due to federal orders and some by provincial orders.
+The construction industry is basically shut down in many parts of the country.

 It is quickly becoming a very difficult situation for everyone.
 There are certain things that business owners need to do to protect employees, customers and their business.